NeXT

-Apple bought NeXT in 1997 for $427 million, including 1.5 million shares of Apple stock.
-The deal appointed Steve Jobs, then the chairman and CEO of NeXT, to an advisory role at Apple; and OPENSTEP for Mach was combined with the classic Mac OS, to create Rhapsody and Mac OS X.
+In 1997, Apple acquired NeXT for $427 million.
+The deal returned Jobs to Apple as an advisor, and he would eventually be appointed as the company's CEO.
+Apple used NeXT's software technologies as the foundation for Rhapsody, Mac OS X (later macOS), and the operating systems that followed.

-Many successful applications have lineage from NeXT, including the first web browser and the video games Doom and Quake.
+The company’s workstations and software served as the development platform for the first web server (CERN httpd), the first web browser (WorldWideWeb), and the video games Doom and Quake.

 History

 Background

 In 1985, Apple co-founder and CEO Steve Jobs led a division campaign called SuperMicro, which was responsible for developing the Macintosh and Lisa computers.
 They were commercial successes on university campuses because Jobs had personally visited a few notable universities to promote his products, and because of Apple University Consortium, a discounted academic marketing program.
-The Consortium had earned over $50 million on computer sales by February 1984.
+The Consortium had earned over $50 million from computer sales by February 1984.

 Jobs met Paul Berg, a Nobel Laureate in chemistry, at a luncheon in Silicon Valley held to honor President of France François Mitterrand.
 Berg was frustrated by the time and expense of researching recombinant DNA via wet laboratories, and suggested that Jobs should use his influence to create a "3M computer" that is designed for higher education.

 Jobs was intrigued by Berg's concept of a workstation and contemplated starting a higher-education computer company in late 1985, amid increasing turmoil at Apple.
 Jobs's division did not release the upgraded versions of the Macintosh computer and much of the Macintosh Office software.
 As a result, its sales plummeted, and Apple was forced to write off millions of dollars in unsold inventory.

 In 1985, John Sculley ousted Jobs from his executive role at Apple and replaced him with Jean-Louis Gassée.
 Later that year, Jobs began a power struggle to regain control over his company.
 The board of directors sided with Sculley, and Jobs took a business trip to Western Europe and the Soviet Union on behalf of Apple.
 In September 1985, after several months of being sidelined, Jobs resigned from Apple.
 He told the board he was leaving to set up a new computer company, and that he would be taking several Apple employees from the SuperMicro division with him, but he also promised that his new company would not compete with Apple and might even consider licensing their designs to them under the Macintosh brand.